 6. Don’t Skimp on Battery Life

-- $150 to $350: The least expensive notebooks are either Chromebooks, which run Google's browser-centric OS, or low-end Windows systems with minimal storage and slower processors such as the HP Stream 11 (Intel Celeron, 32GB flash drive).
-Either one can make a great secondary or child's computer, particularly if you buy a lightweight 11 or 12-inch system.
-Chromebooks also tend to last a long time (8 hours or more) on a charge.
+- $150 to $250: The least-expensive notebooks are either Chromebooks, which run Google's browser-centric OS, or low-end Windows systems with minimal storage and slower processors, such as the HP Stream 11 and the Lenovo Chromebook Duet.
+Use these as secondary computers only or give them to the kids.

-- $350 to $600: For well under $600, you can get a notebook with an Intel Core i5 or AMD A8 CPU, 4 to 8GB of RAM, and a 500GB hard drive, all respectable specs.
+- $350 to $600: For under $600, you can get a notebook with an Intel Core i5 or AMD Ryzen 5000 CPU, 4 to 8GB of RAM, and a 256GB SSD, all respectable specs.
 However, there are sure to be some trade-offs to hit that price.
 There are outliers like the Lenovo IdeaPad Duet 5 Chromebook or the Samsung Galaxy Book.

-- $600 to $800: As you get above $600, you'll start to see more premium designs, such as metal finishes.
-Manufacturers also start to add in other features as you climb the price ladder, including better audio and backlit keyboards.
-You may also be able to get a screen with a resolution that’s 1600 x 900 or 1920 x 1080 and a flash cache.
+- $600 to $900: As you get above $600, you'll start to see more premium designs, such as metal finishes.
+Manufacturers also start to add in other features as you climb the price ladder, including higher-resolution displays and SSDs.
+The Apple MacBook Air M1 is typically in this price range along with Asus ZenBook 13 UM3402.

-- Above $800: At this price range, expect notebooks that are more portable, more powerful or both.
-Expect higher resolution screens, faster processors, and possibly discrete graphics.
-The lightest, longest-lasting ultraportables like the MacBook Air 13-inch and Dell XPS 13tend to cost over $1,000.
-High-end gaming systems and mobile workstations usually cost uppwards of $1,500 or even as much as $2,500 or $,3,000.
+- Above $900: At this price range, expect notebooks that are more portable, more powerful or both.
+Expect higher-resolution screens, faster processors, and possibly discrete graphics.
+The lightest, longest-lasting ultraportables, like the MacBook Air M2 or Asus Zenbook S13 OLED (2023), tend to cost more than $1,000.
+High-end gaming systems and mobile workstations usually cost upward of $1,500 or even as much as $2,500 or $3,000.

 Your laptop is only as good as the company that stands behind it.
 Accurate and timely technical support is paramount, which is why Laptop Mag evaluates every major brand in our annual Tech Support Showdown.
-This past year Apple came in first place, followed by HP and Samsung.
+This year Apple claimed first place, followed by Razer in second and Lenovo in third.